Skip to main content

 Let’s revisit the plot of Disney’s The Little Mermaid

-A young girl finds herself drawn to a community and culture that is different from her own.
-Her own society actively discourages interaction with or even mention of this other world.
+A young girl finds herself drawn to a culture that is different from her own.
+Her own society actively discourages interaction with this other world.
 Ariel's father claims that the humans are “All the same!
 Spineless, harpooning fish-eaters!
 Incapable of any feeling!” but her curiosity and open-heartedness draws her further into this new sphere.
 She sees in this other community a shared sense of humanity and goodness, “I don’t see how a world that makes such wonderful things could be bad,” and she questions the social structures that keep the two worlds apart.
 At great personal risk, she crosses boundaries that separate these communities.
 By staying true to that flickering light of hope, she finds happiness not only for herself, but also leads the way in closing the divide between two worlds.

-So it's clear that of the many angles by which one can read the story, The Little Mermaid is also a story about overcoming social division and that Ariel herself is this beacon of utopia.
-And if you really want to dig into the meat of the conversation, that element of the story actually comes from the Disney adaptation.
 In the original fairy-tale, the Mermaid isn’t crossing this communal taboo in seeking after the humans.
 In Anderson’s story, going up to the surface world is actually a rite of passage for the mermaids, and it's on her premiere visit to the surface that the titular mermaid first falls in love with the prince.
 But the Disney film saw the potential to reimagine the story as one of making peace between two divided communities.
-This is where we get story elements like Ariel disobeying her father and the wisdom of her culture to be a part of that world, and this really cuts against the argument that casting a black actress is somehow working against the grain of the Disney film.
+This is where we get story elements like Ariel rejecting the wisdom of her culture to be a part of that world, and this really cuts against the argument that casting a Black actress is somehow working against the grain of the Disney film.
 If anything, it's the next logical step.

 Moving the race element beyond subtext creates a unique middle ground for exploring race on film.
 The humans and merpeople are divided, but they’re not subjugating each other, and so you don’t have to dive into some of the loaded or triggering material that usually accompanies representations of racism.
 Being part of an underground (underwater?) community doesn’t mandate that Ariel become this war-scarred fighter whose every breath is an act of rebellion against the powers that be.
-POC audiences don’t want to only ever see themselves as fighters or survivors.
+POC audiences don’t want to only ever see themselves as survivors.
 Sometimes they just want to play around with starfish and dinglehoppers.

-One of the things that made Black Panther so different from previous mainstream depictions of race was that it depicted black people as powerful.
-It’s not just that you had a black superhero, but that this superhero hailed from a country where blackness was shown as something powerful and prosperous, and that power wasn’t inextricably linked with social trauma.
+One of the things that made Black Panther so different from previous mainstream depictions of race was that it depicted Black people as powerful.
+It’s not just that you had a Black superhero, but that this superhero hailed from a country where Blackness was shown as something powerful and prosperous, and that power wasn’t inextricably linked with social trauma.
 The people of Wakanda weren’t strong because they had endured so much.
 They were strong.
 Full stop.

-Moreover, Black Panther put black audiences in a place where they could see themselves as the central agents in their own fight for racial equality, not just victims depending on the mercy of white allies.
-Yes, you had Martin Freeman playing a sympathetic white dude who helps out T’Challa, but he was one in a cast of mostly black characters, and the crux of the story came down to T’Challa’s decision to share Wakanda’s resources with the world.
-Black Panther is also another example of how positive representation isn't as simple as just imagining that racism doesn't exist.
+Moreover, Black Panther put Black audiences in a place where they could see themselves as the central agents in their own fight for racial equality, not just victims depending on the mercy of white allies.
+Yes, you had Martin Freeman playing a sympathetic white dude who helps out T’Challa, but he was one in a cast of mostly Black characters, and the crux of the story came down to T’Challa’s decision to share Wakanda’s resources with the world.
+Black Panther is also another example of how helpful representation isn't as simple as just imagining that racism doesn't exist.
 The colonialization of Africa heavily informs Wakanda's politics, and T'Challa's character arc largely comes down to how he decides to combat worldwide racism.

-This dynamic echoes in the upcoming remake which places the mantle of heroism on the black mermaid princess who chooses to correct the social divisions of her world.
-I suppose there still could have been an element of enlightenment had they opted for a white Ariel falling in love with a black Eric, but the centrality of the story also plays a factor.
+This dynamic echoes in the upcoming remake which places the mantle of heroism on the Black mermaid princess who chooses to correct the social divisions of her world.
+I suppose there still could have been an element of enlightenment had they opted for a white Ariel falling in love with a Black Eric, but the centrality of the story also plays a factor.
 Ariel is our heroine.
 She’s the star.
 She’s the one we’re all here to see.
 There are a lot of areas in mainstream media and society at large that need correcting, but the biggest trophy of all has been that center ring.

 I'll confess it's not clear at present how this may or may not have motivated Disney's decision to use Ariel as their first major case of racebending in a live action remake (they've since followed with casting Latina actress Rachel Zegler as Snow White), or whether the remake will choose to lean into the racial subtext (it wouldn't surprise me, for example, if there was more overt prejudice between the merfolk and the surface world in the remake).
 It may have just taken Disney until recently to think through the implications of revisiting their animated catalog pre-1999 without opening up any doors for increased representation.
-Either way, there’s a lot that gets buried under the narrative of “Hollywood and their agendas!”
-It’s not just as simple as Disney trying “go woke.”
-Princess Tiana herself, Anika Noni Rose, put it best when she commented on both Halle Bailey’s casting in The Little Mermaid and Yara Shahidi’s casting as Tinker Bell in Disney’s upcoming Peter Pan remake:

 “I am a firm proponent of the fact that children need to see themselves in fantasy.
 They need to know that they exist in the whimsical, that they exist in magic.
 That they are worthy of the crown.
 It’s really important that they know that.
 It's important that we see ourselves that way and it's important that our children's peers get to see them that way because it changes the DNA in children in the way that they are able to move through the world.
 It changes the way that their peers expect to see them."